chbh-opensource/chbh-on-bear/docs/brainstim/FUS/equip.md

 # FUS Equipment

-The following equipement is part of the 'standard' FUS setup at CHBH:
+The following equipment is part of the 'standard' FUS setup at CHBH:

 - NeuroFUS PRO Transducer Power Output (TPO).
 Upgraded to TPO-105, including the following features:
     - Up to 400W electrical power